index » treehouse » treehouse level 1

 The overall structure comfortably has room for 4 people.
 The picture of the pond is the view from this level.

 I put the railing off for awhile, it wasnt until after the 2nd level was finished that I came back to complete this.
-I chose to do a rope railing for this level,as it would not obstruct the view when sitting down, as much as wood would.
+I chose to do a rope railing for this level,as it would not obstruct the view when sitting down, as much as wood railing might.

 Go to: Level 1 Entrance, Level 2, Solar Power